 My skin is normal in winter and combination/oily in summer so I usually change up my routine and products to suit the season.
-Leading into summer I’ll exfoliate three times a week with my Sukin detoxifying facial scrub and moisturise with Sukin’s night facial moisturiser.
-Exfoliating sloughs away the dead skin cells which can look dull and enables the new skin cells to appear quicker…hello glowing summer skin.
+Leading into summer I’ll exfoliate three times a week with my Sukin detoxifying facial scrub and moisturize with Sukin’s night facial moisturizer.
+Exfoliating sloughs away the dead skin cells which can look dull and enables the new skin cells to appear quicker…hello, glowing summer skin.
 I don’t want anything heavy on my skin during the warmer months as this causes excess oil which leads to blocked pores.

 Massaging my skin every night promotes blood circulation and plumpness in the skin.
 All it takes is a few minutes with your moisteriser, massaging in firm upward motions and strokes.
 I never push or pull downward as this can increase skin sagging.
 And no one wants that.
 So always massage upward with firm strokes and downward with very light movements.
 If you know where the pressure points are on your face, then firmly press these points to alleviate stress.
 I do this every night before bed, a good ritual to get into if you’re stressed, it helps to promote sleep, too.